A REGIONAL FUTURES PROJECT, 2022-23

 Regional Futures is a state-wide program of creative development and conversations that places artists at the centre of a dialogue exploring a future vision for the place where they live and create.
 Artists from across regional NSW have been commissioned to create work that responds to the prompt ‘What does the future look like for your region?’.

 Goldsmith’s project, Vaticinor (The Augur) seeks to (re)imagine what a post-carbon regional landscape might sound like from the perspective of more-than-human species, and how the hopes and fears of regional communities might be shaping a future where human needs continue to dominate.
-The project picks up threads of ideas from American composer and music theorist, John Cage (1912-1992) and the many questions he posed about what is silence, what is noise, the context of sound, and the importance of asking questions.
 While considering these questions, Goldsmith gathered recordings from sites of renewable energy generation and end use (both rural and urban) and natural environments across the Central West and Mid North Coast regions.
 Utilising processes developed on ecoPULSE.art projects, she also undertook extensive reading, consulting experts in the field, gathered audio stories, and documented the project through her blog posts and sample soundtracks, as it developed.

-To date, Goldsmith has produced a short soundtrack made up over multiple field recordings, and several 9-line texts, as well as a collection of audio stories for use in different presentation formats.
-This video presents the soundscape with a waveform—a hint at further development underway to make it more immersive.
+To date, Goldsmith has produced a 15-minute composition of multiple field recordings, several 9-line texts, and a collection of 18 audio stories for use in different presentation formats.
+This video presents a sample of the soundscape composition with a waveform—a hint at further developments in planning to make the work more immersive and accessible.
 Also included is one of the several texts she has written over the past few months.
 The soundtrack is best listened to with earbuds or headphones.

-Humi (pronounced oo-me, Latin for ‘in/on/to the ground’) is the first multi-track soundscape developed during the concept development stage (Stage 1) of the Regional Futures project.
-There’s much more to do yet, including making the soundscapes more accessible and immersive.
-This sample composition and 9-line text (one of several) is based on conversations, gathered stories, and field recordings about the impact our large-scale, manmade renewable structures and even smaller scale, off-the-grid lifestyle choices have on the acoustic ecology of regional landscapes.
-My writings are direct responses to the places I undertook my residencies and the issues I explored—provocations questioning our legacy as a species on Earth, at a time when we’re making critical decisions about the future.
+Humi (pronounced oo-me, Latin for ‘in/on/to the ground’) is the multi-track soundscape developed during the concept development stage (Stage 1) of the Regional Futures project.
+A further stage of development would see this soundscape be more accessible and immersive.
+The composition is based on conversations, gathered stories, and field recordings about the impact our large-scale, manmade renewable structures and even smaller scale, off-the-grid lifestyle choices have on the acoustic ecology of regional landscapes.

 Exploring regional creative collaboration, 5 June 2022